tarof429/stuckathome/rke2/README.md

 ## Update the nodes

-It's not fun if the packages are out of date.
+It's not fun if the packages are out of date, so let's update all the VMs.

 ```
 ansible-playbook update.yml